npruehs/ue4-rts/README.md

 ## Adding Units

 1. Create a new Character blueprint.
-1. Set skeletal mesh, position, rotation, animation and capsule size as usual.
+1. Set skeletal mesh, position, rotation, animation, capsule size and max walk speed as usual.
 1. Set pawn AI controller class to your RTSCharacterAIController.
 1. Add a SelectableComponent.
 1. Ensure Pawn > Auto Possess AI is set to "Placed in World or Spawned".